-SECOND ANNUAL GMT COMMUNITY SCIENCE MEETING
+THIRD ANNUAL GMT COMMUNITY SCIENCE MEETING

-Presented by the Giant Magellan Telescope Organization and the Smithsonian Institution
+Presented by the Giant Magellan Telescope Organization

 SCIENTIFIC ORGANIZING COMMITTEE